amitfin/retry/README.md

 #### `validation` parameter (optional)

 A boolean expression of a special template format with square brackets `"[[ ... ]]"` instead of curly brackets `"{{ ... }}"`.
 This is needed to prevent from rendering the expression in advance.
-The template can use the following variables: `entity_id`, `action`, and any other parameter provided to the inner action.
+The template can use the following variables: `entity_id`, `action`, `attempt` (zero-based counter), and any other parameter provided to the inner action.
 For example:

 ```
 action: retry.action